 Here are some other things parents can do to support kids with PTSD:

-- Most kids will need a period of adjustment after a stressful event.
-During this time, it's important for parents to offer support, love, and understanding.
+- Most kids will need time to adjust after a stressful event.
+While they do, it's important for parents to offer support, love, and understanding.

 - Try to keep kids' schedules and lives as similar as possible to before the event.
 This means not allowing your child to take off too much time from school or activities, even if it's hard at the beginning.